omigo/light/README.md

 light
 ================================================================================

-Generate go database code by SQL statement, like MyBatis/Ibatis, but no Reflect.
+Generate go database code by SQL statement, sprit from MyBatis/ibatis, but no Reflect.

 7 kind of methods
 --------------------------------------------------------------------------------